ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 Writing `assert false` would just stop your program.
-This idiom is sometimes used to indicate [dead code](https://en.wikipedia.org/wiki/Dead_code), parts of the program that must be writen (often for type-checking or pattern matching completeness) but are unreachable at run time.
+This idiom is sometimes used to indicate [dead code](https://en.wikipedia.org/wiki/Dead_code), parts of the program that must be written (often for type-checking or pattern matching completeness) but are unreachable at run time.

 Asserts should be understood as executable comments.
-There aren't supposed to fail, unless during debugging or truly extraordinary circumstances that absolutely prevent the execution from making any kind of progress.
+They aren't supposed to fail, unless during debugging or truly extraordinary circumstances that absolutely prevent the execution from making any kind of progress.

 When the execution reaches conditions which can't be handled, the right thing to do is to throw a `Failure`, using `failwith "error message"`.
 Assertions aren't meant to handle those cases.
 For instance, in the following code:

 <!-- $MDX skip -->
 ```ocaml